Skip to content

 Sex Workers Too: Summary of Evidence for VAWG 2020-24 Consultation

-In February 2021, we collaborated with National Ugly Mugs and Umbrella Lane to gather sex workers’ experience of violence to feed into the Home Office 2020-2024 Violence Against Women and Girls (VAWG) National Strategy.
+In February 2021, ECP collaborated with National Ugly Mugs and Umbrella Lane to gather sex workers’ experience of violence to feed into the Home Office 2020-2024 Violence Against Women and Girls (VAWG) National Strategy.
 Read more.

 Sex Workers on the Frontline